 Our young researchers capitalize on being exposed to a wide variety of research cultures that include university institutes, government agencies (e.g., the Robert Koch Institute) and basic science institutions (e.g., the Max Planck Institute for Infection Biology).
 We are particularly proud that the exchange between doctoral researchers among themselves and with PIs of the ZIBI GS has significantly strengthened the collaborative links between groups and increased the quality of research.

-The ZIBI Graduate School Berlin is the roof of five initiatives:
+The ZIBI Graduate School Berlin is the roof of seven initiatives:

 - International Max Planck Research School for Infectious Diseases and Immunology (IMPRS-IDI), since 11/2005

 - Leibniz Institute for Zoo and Wildlife Research (IZW) - Promotion of PhD candidates, since 03/2011